ibm-mas/gitops-demo/README.md

 ![instance root app after db2 database](docs/screenshots/21-instance-root-db2-database.png)

-> TODO: as part of this application's sync process, it will perform some additional operations:
+As part of this application's sync process, it will perform some additional operations:
->   - apply some configuration required by the Manage application this DB2 database will be serving.
+  - apply some configuration required by the Manage application this DB2 database will be serving.
->   - register the `<account>/<cluster>/<instance>/jdbc/${DB2_INSTANCE_NAME}/config` secret containing runtime generated information that can be securely referenced by JDBC configus (see next step)
+  - register the `<account>/<cluster>/<instance>/jdbc/<db2-instance-name>/config` secret containing runtime generated information that can be securely referenced by MAS JDBC configs (see next step)

->
-> These actions occur at the end of the application's sync process and are performed by the `postsync-setup-db2-*` Job.
+These actions occur at the end of the application's sync process and are performed by the `postsync-setup-db2-*` Job.
 Once the Job is created, you can view its logs by opening the `db2-db.<cluster>.<instance>.manage` application, clicking on the job and navigating to the **Logs** tab:
 > ![db2 database postsync](docs/screenshots/22-db2-database-postsync.png)